bb-acarrera/PLUTO/docs/ruleset.md

 This property contains properties specific to the importer plug-in.
 Unlike the `Config` for [rules](#2.2.3.-config) this cannot reference a separate file.

+If the `config` includes an `encoding` property this will be taken as the encoding to be used when importing the file.

 ### 2.4. export _(Optional)_

 The `export` section is used to describe a custom exporter.
 Custom exporters, similar to custom importers,